 Typical flowers used include: Aconitum, Agapanthus, Allium, Amaranthus, Antirrhinum, Aster, Astilbe, Astrantia, orchid, Chrysanthemum bloom, Clematis, Cymbidium, Dahlia, Delphinium, Dianthus (carnations), Eustoma (Lisianthus), Gerbera, Gladiolus, Helianthus (sunflower), Hippeastrum (Amaryllis), Hydrangea, Iris, Kniphofia (red hot poker), Liatris, Lilium (Lily), Matthiola (stock), Ornithogalum, Paeonia (peony), Phalaenopsis (orchid), Phlox and more.

-These can include crosses, hearts, pillows, posies, wreaths and more.
+These can be flat or three dimensional and include crosses, hearts, pillows, posies, wreaths and more.
 Being more of a solid shape these designs are based with either flowers close together or foliage with flowers throughout, so the overall shape remains sturdy.

 These solid shapes are typically made up of three or four stages of floristry.
 The basing flower or foliage which helps to create the sturdy base, sprays which then fit onto the base, and the smaller filler flowers.